SimonPadbury/baselayer-3/_src/typography.md

 * Headings font weight is set using `--h-fw: var(--fwsemibold)` — which you can also override.
 * Headings line heights set using the formula `1em + 0.5rem`.
 * Headings have their bottom margin set the same as for paragraphs, `var(t--mb)`.
 The top margin for `<h2>` thorugh `<h6>` is double that — except then used as immediate child items of the [content-grid]({{ "/layout/#content-grid" | url }}) where the top margin is reduced to `var(t--mb)`.
 This is because _margin collapse_ is prevented by CSS grid.
 (And the top margin of `<h2>` is totally removed when it’s the first immediate child of a `.content-grid`.)
-* Matching utility classes `h2` to `h6` only affect font-size.
+* The matching utility classes `h2` to `h6` only affect font-size.
 These utilities do not include margin or font-weight styling.

 ```css
 :root {